manuel-uberti/filmsinwords/_posts/2018-08-20-timeandhat.md

 Both films abstract the narrative away, using it only to provide a model upon which building a complex interplay of camera movements, editing and sounds.
-Characters have little to no background, dropped in occasionally for context’s sake.
+Characters have little to no background, dropped in occasionally for context sake.
 Relationships are a thin layer, and romance though a driving force is instrumental to the courses of action and not the ultimate ending.

 Mann and Tsui use the camera to deconstruct the action instead of creating it.
 Our eyes are placed under the keys of a keyboard in *Blackhat* and inside a